 Our Code of Conduct is communicated through the agenda book/app, on my43, and in newsletters.
 The Code of Conduct is discussed with students in September at grade-wide assemblies.
-Ongoing communication with parents happens in PAC and at parent group meetings throughout the year.
+Ongoing communication with parents happens in PAC and at parent meetings throughout the year.

-3. Implementation Implemented by numerous structures:
+- Implementation through numerous structures:

 - PACK class (9-12)

 - Student Council meetings

-- Newsletters
+- newsletters

-- Staff meetings/PAC meetings/Pro-D settings
+- staff meetings/PAC meetings/Pro-D settings

 - My43 website

-- Grade-wide assemblies
+- grade-wide assemblies

+- My SchoolDay App

-4. Monitoring and Review
+3. Monitoring and Review